 - All electricity used at the Health & Fitness Expo is offset with clean, affordable wind energy, a commitment of McCormick Place.

 - Race bibs that were not picked up at the Health & Fitness Expo were sorted by volunteers and recycled by partner Allied Waste.

 - 100% recycled paper products were dispensed at 1,500 portable restrooms and 40 hand washing stations in Grant Park and on the course route

 - All participants and spectators were encouraged to take advantage of a variety of public transportation options and increased levels of service from both CTA and Metra to get to and from the start and finish line areas in Grant Park.

 - Aid Station material diversion rate, material diverted from the landfill, climbed from 20% in 2010 to over 50% in 2013.
 This included more than 9 tons of compostable cups and banana peels, and 28 tons of cardboard boxes and plastic jugs for recycling.
 In that same timeframe, trash decreased by over 20 tons.

-- Green Team volunteers were stationed in Grant Park’s Runner Refresh and Gear Check areas to oversee material collection and diversion efforts
+- Green Team volunteers were stationed in Grant Park’s Runner Refreshment Area and gear check areas to oversee material collection and diversion efforts.

 Beyond race day